 Stand face to face with tigers at the Natural History Museum of Geneva

 After a leisurely stroll through the park, walk about 15 minutes to the west until you see the otherwise unremarkable building housing the Natural History Museum of Geneva.

-Your Switzerland itinerary should include a stop at one of the museums.
+Your one-day Geneva itinerary should include a stop at one of the museums.
 The Natural History Museum mostly contains exhibits featuring various animals from around the world.
 It’s a fun destination for families or solo travellers.

 Explore four separate floors of exhibits and taxidermied animals.
 The only drawback is the lack of English signage.

 On the first two floors, you’ll find that most of the displays are only in French or contain very little English.
 Luckily, the exhibits on the third floor contain full English descriptions.

 This is also another spot where you can find food and refreshments.
 The museum has its own small cafeteria.